aklos/save-notification/README.md

 # save-notification package

 A plugin for atom.io that shows a notification whenever you save a file.
-Simple.